leberns/sp-hello-events/installers/hello-events-installer/README.md

 ### Setting the Type of Note Fields

 Review if Note fields should be `Compatible` or `FullHTML` in attribute `RichTextMode`.

-## Applying the Provisioning Template

-Execute the script [`set-template.ps1`](./set-template.ps1) to apply the template [`hello-events-template.xml`](./hello-events-template.xml) to the given site.

-This will create the structures and set the initial data for the solution on the site.

 ## Further Reading